 Watch the video to learn how Palafamala got its name.

 I'm not sure if all we ever did was poke fish and paddle back in the day but those are the only memories I have.
 Maybe I only hold onto the good ones.

-These are the times that we would pull together to gather and prepare food.
-There was always so much to prepare but we would all hope to have fried fish on the pupu line.
+These are the times that I want to remember and it was these moments that created the name.
+The fish (Pala) from the place (Mala), Pala From Mala.
+Palafamala.
 This name is dedicated to everyone who welcomed me into their lives and who allowed me to have these unreal memories.
 Most of all I am so grateful and blessed to have lived with and learned from the Keahi Ohana and look forward to making many more memories with good friends and families of the Hawaiian waters.